 You must avoid the items on this long list.
-Most of the time if you exhibit these characteristics a recruiter may be turned away from hiring you.
+Most of the time, if you exhibit these characteristics, a recruiter may be turned away from hiring you.
 For example, your body language and how you act in an interview makes a large impact on the employer.
 Playing with your hair, having bad posture, avoiding eye contact, and lacking a smile are some behaviors that can negatively affect your interview.

-Additionally, the way that you look, how you act and the things that you say influences how an interviewer decides whether or not they should hire you.
+Additionally, the way that you look, how you act, and the things that you say influence how an interviewer decides whether or not they should hire you.
 If you are inappropriately dressed, act rude, or speak with poor grammar the employer will take these negative aspects into account.

 - They know all the interview mistakes

-The recruiters' job consists of interviewing people, in a full-time capacity.
-It is reasonable to assume that they have probably seen a lot of the interview mistakes that have been made by various candidates.
-This gives them the advantage when it comes to situations in which the applicant decides to come to the interview unprepared.
+The recruiter's job consists of interviewing people, in a full-time capacity.
+It is reasonable to assume that they have probably seen a lot of interview mistakes made by various candidates.
+Knowledge of these mistakes gives them the advantage when it comes to situations in which the applicant decides to come to the interview unprepared.

 The bottom line is that you have to come to the interview prepared and are aware of the common interview mistakes that everyone else has already made.
 Being prepared will set you apart from the other candidates.
-There is no need to reinvent the wheel learn from what others have done wrong.
+There is no need to reinvent the wheel, learn from what others have done wrong.

 - They won't tell you everything

 You may have spoken ill of a previous job or gave less than a favorable answer to one of their questions.
 You won't know how the recruiter is feeling at that moment.
-The purpose of an interview is to get people to reveal their true selves to see if that person is someone that a company will add to their team.
+The purpose of an interview is to get people to reveal the truth about themselves, to see if that person is someone who will add to the team.
 Most of the time, applicants will not exercise good judgment at this time.